BenguetAime/BenguetAime/README.md

 Graduate in Mechatronics Engineering (Seatech Toulon, 2024) and Master’s Degree in Robotics and IoT (University of Toulon, 2024).
 --
 During my studies and still now, I have worked on mechanical/mechatronics design, robotics, embedded development, and electronics.
-This involved using, among other technologies, ROS/ROS2, Python, C++, SolidWorks, Arduino, and Raspberry Pi.
+This involved using, among others, technologies like ROS1/ROS2, Python, C++, SolidWorks, Arduino, and Raspberry Pi, KICAD 8 for PCB design.

 I would like to pursue an engineering position in one of these fields (mechatronics, robotics, electronics), as I am interested in complex systems engineering and interdisciplinarity.